 Once your app is published in the App Directory, the live version of your app is locked — this means you will not be able to make any changes to your app’s configuration, features, or scopes without submitting them for review.

-Please note, this also means that any updates you make in your app’s code that may be affected by your Slack app configuration (e.g. scope changes, updated redirect URIs) will not work until you have submitted and then published the changes.
+Any updates you make in your app’s code that may be affected by your Slack app configuration (such as scope changes or updated redirect URIs) will not work until you have submitted and published the changes.
 If you try to make these changes to your live app, it can break your app's experience for users.
 For example, if you update your app’s install link to add new scopes without them being reviewed, your app will show customers an error and will not be able to be installed.

-When you need to make changes to your app, deploy the updates with a test app (staging app) that will be identical to your published app so that you (and we!) can test during the review process.
+When you need to make changes to your app, deploy the updates with a test or staging app that will be identical to your published app so that you (and we!) can test during the review process.

 For example, if your app is

 cycling_tips-dev that can be distributed.
 Use this staging app to test updates to your app's functionalities such as adding a new feature, scopes, or events.
 You can create a copy of your app for dev/staging using your app’s manifest.

 After testing your changes, submit them for review, and tell us about the changes you’ve made in the Testing Information section.
 You should also include a link to your publicly distributed staging/test app's OAuth flow so that we’re able to install a version of your app with the changes for testing.
 The staging version itself does not need to be submitted for review, but we do need a way to install it.

 Once your update is reviewed, you’ll be able to choose when to publish the changes to your app, allowing you to coordinate when you deploy your changes.